 Making Things Work

 INPRO is a membership-based project, led by a Steering Committee in which INPRO Members are represented.
-The INPRO Group in the IAEA's Department of Nuclear Energy coordinates activities with and in Member States that have joined the project.
+The INPRO Section in the IAEA's Department of Nuclear Energy coordinates activities with and in Member States that have joined the project.

 INPRO is funded mainly by extra-budgetary resources.